v1.0.0 · Open Source · MIT License

 Simple 4-step evaluation pipeline

-From config to results in under 2 minutes.
+From configuration to results in under 2 minutes.

 1